vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/07/090_shatrubalanAshanam/_index.md

 +++
 ## Comment
 Found also in Pāipp. xx.
-Used by Kāuç.
+Used by Kāuś.
 (36. 35) in a women's rite, being directed against the lover of one's wife.

 ## Translations